paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_1)=
 ## Mission Profile Definition

-As mentioned before, the reliability.space approach for EEE components is based on the FIDES  methodology.
+As mentioned before, the reliability.space approach for {term}`EEE` components is based on the FIDES  methodology.
 One advantage of the FIDES approach is that the reliability calculations calculated through reliability.space are specific to a particular application of the electronic equipment or the system, as defined by an application specific mission profile.

 The consideration of the mission profile allows offering different reliability prediction results for each unit/subsystem, depending on the actual mission of the satellite.